shimaore/ccnq3/doc/data-dictionary.md

 The response are stored in the CouchDB specified by `upload_uri`.
 The record will contain:

     * `_id`: type + `:` + reference + `:` + host
     * `type`: "trace"
     * `host`: the host on which the query was ran
     * `packets`: the array of packets (JSON output specified above) [if format is `json`]
     * and all other fields in the AMQP request.

-If `format` is `pcap`, the PCAP output is attached to the CouchDB document as `packets.pcap`.
+The PCAP output is attached to the CouchDB document as a file named `packets.pcap`.

 Application note: this type of request is highly CPU intensive for the target hosts.
 It is only meant as a troubleshooting tool for administrators, not as a generically available service.
 Use the cdr database to obtain per-call information as a generic service.

-Caveat: Since the trace files are rotated to not exceed a given disk space, it is possible that a trace might not be found even though a call was placed.
+Caveat: Since the trace files on the various hosts are rotated to not exceed a given disk space, it is possible that a trace might not be found even though a call was placed.

 ### Specific to hosts running as registrants. ###